-In any case, remember that if you suspect you have a serious injury or if the pain lasts for a long time, even if it is mild pain, you should consult a medical doctor.
+In any case, remember that if you suspect you have a serious injury, the pain lasts for a long time, or keeps coming back — even if it is mild pain — you should consult a medical doctor immediately.

 Both genuine athletes and "weekend warriors" may occasionally experience muscle pains.
 Sport-related strains and trauma trigger inflammatory responses that induce pain.
 But pain is not only felt by athletes.
 There are many familiar daily situations that result in muscle pain:

-- Repetitive movements: at work, in the garden or while using the computer.
+- Repetitive movements: At work, in the garden, while using the computer